josueelias9/AI_engineer/docs/prompt.md

 | diagram       | the diagrams needed for this presentation in Mermaid format |
 | csv           | a CSV that contains the estimation                          |

+if the client likes our solution, what was offeerd in this presentation will be implmentented, including the use cases, arquitecture, and estimation time.

 # Instructions

 * You need to use **GCP and open-source tools**.
 Direct GCP competitors are not allowed (such as AWS or Azure).
 * Make sure you provide a **complete and professional** response.
-* Remember, this is a **proof of concept (POC)**, not a fully production-ready project.
+* Remember, this workshop is for a possible implementation of  **proof of concept (POC)**, not a fully production-ready project.
 However, it must include everything necessary to make the project attractive to the client.
 * Projects should last **no longer than 2 months**.
 * Respect the required format.
 Avoid filler phrases like *“Got it”* or *“Thanks for the detailed context…”*.
 * **Follow the provided example strictly.** Do not add an intro or outro to your response.